chloeh13q/DLND-TV-Script-Generation/README.md

 ## Project Overview

 This is the third project of the Udacity Deep Learning Nanodegree.
-In this project, I built a TV scripts generatorusing RNNs.
+In this project, I built a TV scripts generator using RNNs.
 Trained on part of the Seinfeld dataset of scripts from 9 seasons, the RNN can generate a new, "fake" TV script.

 ## Training Dataset